Infinite Probabilistic Secret Sharing: Non-measurable schemes realize all

 \section{Non-measurable schemes realize all}

-The probabilistic secret sharing scheme $\mathcal S=\langle \mu,h\rangle$ is {\em measurable} if all recovery functions $h_A$ are measurable.
+The probabilistic secret sharing scheme $\mathcal S=\langle \mu,h\rangle$ is \emph{measurable} if all recovery functions $h_A$ are measurable.
 Requesting measurability seems to be a technical issue.
-It is not, as it is shown in Theorem \ref{thm:non-measurable}.
-The proof uses the following paradoxical construction of two random variables, which shows that independence and determinacy are not necessarily mutually exclusive.
+It is not, as is shown by Theorem \ref{thm:non-measurable}.
+The proof uses a paradoxical construction of two random variables due to G\'abor Tardos, and is included here with his permission.